8 Cosmetic Procedures You Haven't Heard Of

 Facial hair implants typically cost about $3,000 to over $7,000 depending on the number of grafts that are needed.

-Vaginal rejuvenation, or vaginal reconstructive surgery, refers to a wide range of both non-surgical and surgical procedures that are performed on the vaginal area and are designed to reduce laxity, improve sexual satisfaction, tighten vaginal walls and help reconstruct the vagina both internally and externally after childbirth.
+Vaginal rejuvenation, or vaginal reconstructive surgery, refers to a wide range of both non-surgical and surgical procedures that are performed on the vaginal area and are designed to reduce laxity, improve sexual satisfaction, tighten vaginal walls, and help reconstruct the vagina both internally and externally after childbirth.
 Procedures can involve laser and radiofrequency treatments for tightening the internal canal, labial reduction surgery, and monsplasty, which reduces fat deposits in the mons pubis (located above the vagina).

-Gynecomastia Surgery (Male Breast Removal)
+8. Gynecomastia Surgery (Male Breast Removal)

 No cosmetic procedure, including those listed above, is without risk.
-Make sure you visit a board-certified plastic surgeon at an FDA-approved clinic and consult at least two different cosmetic surgeons to ensure you have all the information before proceeding.
-Always ask the doctor questions about risks and the necessary steps to recovery before embarking on any procedure.
+Make sure you visit a board certified plastic surgeon at an FDA-approved clinic and consult at least two different cosmetic surgeons to ensure you have all the information before proceeding.
+Always ask the doctor questions about the risks and the necessary steps to recovery before embarking on any procedure.
 And since it is unlikely that any cosmetic surgery will be covered by your health insurance, be sure to ask about the cost of any surgery up front.